 The power flow through a transformer is not by electrical connections but it is through magnetic coupling using the idea of mutual induction.

-To apprehend the design of any transformer, we must have clear understating of factors that affect transformer’s efficiency.
+To apprehend the design of any transformer, we must have a clear understating of factors that affect the transformer’s efficiency.
 Because every machine is designed to maximize efficiency.

-In case of the transformer, the difference between power inward and outward flow determines the efficiency.
-Let us have a look at general induction equation.
+In the case of the transformer, the difference between power inward and outward flow determines efficiency.
+Let us have a look at the general induction equation.
 Here, ε is induced EMF and dθ is changing magnetic field with respect to time.

-To have more and more changing magnetic field, we must have higher and higher supply frequency.
+To increase the change in the magnetic field, we must increase the supply frequency.
 But certainly, supply frequency has an upper limit 50 or 60Hz.

 So in case of a transformer, the rate of changing magnetic flux does not majorly contribute towards its efficiency.

 Also, the flux in a transformer is always constant irrespective of operating load as long as its Voltage and Frequency are constant.
 That is the reason transformers are designed for a fixed frequency.

 Moreover, the flow of magnetic lines from the primary winding to secondary is a key factor in the design of a transformer.
 If both windings are linked through the air, a large amount of power will be consumed in air gap because air has a very low permeability of magnetic flux.
 So, ferromagnetic materials with high permeability are used as a linkage medium between both windings.
 Such linkage is called “Core” of the transformer as shown below.

 Next riddle to solve is, “how to select a ferromagnetic material for the core?”
 The answer lies in a phenomenon called “hysteresis loss”.